 Simple carbohydrates are the reason most people think carbs are bad.
 They include things such as table sugar, syrup, and soda.
 Most of the time, these carbs should be limited because -- unfortunately -- a diet built around candy, cake, beer, and cookies is not the foundation of a healthy lifestyle.
 (But, as you'll discover, they don't need to be avoided entirely, either.)

 Complex carbohydrates are a combination of fibrous carbs and starch.
-They include options like oatmeal, apples, and vegetables.
+They include options like oatmeal, apples, whole grains, brown rice, and vegetables.

 For a long time, people believed that complex carbohydrates were the only carbs you should ever eat, but that isn’t always the case.
 You see, your body takes both complex and simple carbohydrates and tries to break them down into usable energy to fuel your muscles and organs.